 A Phase 2 environmental site assessment, also called a detailed site investigation, is used to characterise contamination that may be present on a site and determine the potential risks to human health and the environment in light of the proposed land use.
 Objectives for the assessment such as rezoning, compliance issues, soil disposal, remediation or land transfers will guide the assessment along with the Phase 1 findings.

 Scope of Work

-Laboratory testing is used to characterise the type and concentration of contaminants.
+Laboratory testing is employed in a Phase 2 environmental site assessment to characterise the type and concentration of contaminants.
 Results are analysed in light of national and state guidelines to assess whether a specific area presents unacceptable risks to the environment or human health.

 How many samples?

-Official standards guide the number of samples needed along with the type and expected distribution of the contaminants.
-When less samples are analysed, uncertainty on the occurrence and extent of contamination increases.
-A high level of uncertainty may increase the financial and compliance risks of a project.
+Official standards guide the number of samples needed for a Phase 2 environmental site assessment along with the type and expected distribution of the contaminants.
+When less than prescribed samples are analysed, uncertainty on the occurrence and extent of contamination increases.
+A high level of uncertainty may then increase the financial and compliance risks of a project.

 Experience You Can Count On